FAQs - International Students

 No. All information required to determine your eligibility for merit-based scholarships is part of the application for admission.

 I do not intend to apply for financial aid.
-Must I still submit Messiah College's Financial Aid Application or the International Financial Form?
+Must I still submit Messiah College's Financial Aid Application or the Statement of Finances?

-International Financial Form: Non-U.S. citizens applying for an F-1 visa must submit the International Financial Form as part of the application process, even if they are fully able to fund their own education.
+Statement of Finances: Non-U.S. citizens applying for an F-1 visa must submit the Statement of Finances once accepted as proof that the student/family is fully able to fund his or her education.
 This form is how you must demonstrate your ability to pay for your education.

 FAFSA: U.S. citizens and permanent residents are not required to submit the FAFSA.
 Before deciding against submitting the FAFSA, keep in mind that eligibility for any federal aid (including Stafford Loans and ParentPLUS loans [links]) requires a FAFSA submission.
 FAFSA results may also qualify you for Messiah College need-based aid, even if you don't receive federal aid.